One thing the garbage ‘news’ media likes to do nowadays is post clickbait headlines so people click on and read their articles.

 This rule is also in existence in many other countries around the world, including Thailand where I lived for 15 years.

 In my over 200 entries via a Thai airport or border crossing, however, I was never once asked to produce proof of a specific amount of money.
 Even when I was traveling there on vacation.

 Neither were any of the hundreds of people I knew in Thailand.
 People who traveled in and out of the country as often as I did.

-That’s because, in Thailand, just like in Spain, Thai authorities are trying to weed out the scam artists, the illegal workers and the riff-raff.
+That is because, in Thailand, just like in Spain, Thai authorities are trying to weed out the scam artists, the illegal workers and the riff-raff.
 Asking for a specific amount of daily spending money is one way to do that.